yunguoran/notes/java/lombok.md

 ## @NonNull

 Use `@NonNull` on a record component, or a parameter of a method or constructor.
-This will cause to lombok generate a null-check statement for you.
+This will cause to Lombok generate a null-check statement for you.

 ```java
 // With Lombok